 - We have 70 member congregations in the CLC.
-A number of preaching stations also hold regular services. - They are served by 66 active-duty pastors. - We have about 7,300 total souls in the U.S. and Canada. - Our sister churches in foreign fields have more than 80,000 members. - We operate 19 Christian day schools in the U.S. - We have two high schools; one is Immanuel in Mankato, MN; Immanuel Lutheran High School, College and Seminary is located in Eau Claire, WI.
+A number of preaching stations also hold regular services. - They are served by 59 active-duty pastors. - We have about 6,000 total souls as members of our churches in the U.S. and Canada. - Our sister churches in foreign fields have more than 135,000 members. - We operate 21 Christian day schools in the U.S. - We have two high schools; one is Immanuel in Mankato, MN; Immanuel Lutheran High School, College and Seminary is located in Eau Claire, WI.